papyros/qml-material/README.md

     make install # use sudo if necessary

 Now check out the `demo` folder to see how to use Material Design from QtQuick!

+### Icons usage

+When using the `Icon` component or the `iconName` property, qml-material looks for icons in the form of `qrc:/icons/<category>/<name>.svg`.
+Only a core set of icons used by qml-material icons are actually bundled with qml-material.
+To use icons in your own programs, you can either manually create a qrc file, or you can create `icons.yml` file and use the `icons.py` script from qml-material.

+To use the `icons.py` script, create a file called `icons.yml` that looks like this:

+    icons:
+      - action/settings
+      - alert/warning
+      - ...

+Run `icons.py`, located in the `scripts` folder of the repository.
+This will download the latest version of all the icons listed in this file, storing them in a folder called `icons`.
+It also generates a resource file called `icons/icons.qrc`, which you should add to your QMake or CMake project.

+Now whenever you add icons to the `icons.yml` file, just rerun `icons.py` and the new icons will be downloaded.
+To update your icons, just delete the `icons` folder and rerun `icons.py`.

 ### Licensing